 Agroforestry is an important tool for healthy, long-term agricultural production.
 Agroforestry practices provide opportunities for landowners - both large and small - to diversify their production systems in order to be more profitable and to mitigate risk - all the while, enhancing their environmental stewardship, and benefitting their neighbors and nearby communities and towns.

 Agroforestry can provide jobs and increase wealth in rural communities.

-Within a landscape, agroforestry can reduce conflict between rural and urban areas by creating transition zones that help "reconnect" agriculture, people, and communities, creating a multi-functional and more sustainable landscape.
+Within a landscape, agroforestry can?create transition zones that help "reconnect" agriculture, people, and communities, creating a multi-functional and more sustainable landscape.

 Within a watershed, agroforestry practices can resemble a living patchwork quilt that connects headwater forests through agricultural lands to urban areas and on to the sea; providing cleaner water for communities - both locally and downstream - and other public benefits, such as those mentioned above.

 2. How does agroforestry address the Secretary of Agriculture's priorities?

 Increasing the amount of agroforestry on America's farms, forests, ranches, cities, and community lands supports the Secretary's priorities by: